Globalisation and Sustainable Development

 The head office is located in Trondheim, but we have several other offices in Norway, Poland, and USA.
 We also have several subsidiaries in Norway and Iceland.
 I am located in the main office in Trondheim.
 I work in Sales and Marketing as a Market Research Specialist.
 My main focus is the Russian market.

 I think what has really helped me in terms of my work now is my internship.
 It was an excellent experience both in terms of practice and meeting a lot of interesting people from the business I am currently working in.
 In terms of the courses that we had, the most relevant for me was Knowledge Management.
 In addition, I have taken an extra (and very valuable for me) course at the Industrial Economics Department in Gløshaugen about Industrial Marketing and International Business.
-It was not a part of our programme, but being enrolled in the Globalization Programme allowed us to focus on very different things from different fields of study (that was particularly evident through the fact that we were able to write our master`s theses at different departments), so this can be also contributed to the benefits of our programme so to say.
+It was not a part of our programme, but being enrolled in the Globalisation Programme allowed us to focus on very different things from different fields of study (that was particularly evident through the fact that we were able to write our master`s theses at different departments), so this can be also contributed to the benefits of our programme so to say.

 David Isaac Zeglen